OpenSourceFellows/open-source-mentorship/Pair Hours/Operations/FAQ.md

 # FAQ:
 ### What is the structure of the hour?
-- (10-15) intros and wallkthrough of issues/bugs that pair hour
+- (10-15) intros and walkthrough of issues/bugs that pair hour
 - (45-50 mins) breakout by issue/bug
 - (5 mins) come back and share insights, log hours in Benevity
 ### What is the stack?
 🖼 🎨 ⚙️ Fullstack development stack uses Vue, Node, and Postgres.
 🔍 QA uses Jest and Typescript.

-### What is a successful pair hour/overall program look like?
+### What does successful pair hour/overall program look like?
 - learning has happened!
 Whether its about the stack or the SDLC in general
 - Sometimes that looks like..
   - having an outline of tasks to accomplish on an issue